 Christmas tree needles can get stuck in paws or in mouths if chewed.
 Try to clear away fallen needles where possible.

-5. Time for presents and exchanging kisses:
+5. Time for presents:

 6. The fire is so delightful: